olawaleoyedele/voicebridge-naija/README.md

 - Patients record symptoms in Yoruba, Igbo, or Hausa
 - AI translates and transcribes it into English (for the doctor's better understanding)
 - Doctor responds in English
-- Reply is translated back into the patient’s language and played in audio
+- Reply is translated back into the patient’s language and played in audio (for patient's better understanding)
 - Smooth role switch between patient and doctor
 - Audio auto-plays to simulate natural communication